millerchase/readme-generator/README.md

 ## Usage

 Navigate to your cloned repository and run the command `npm start`, then simply answer the prompts.
-Your newly created README file will appear the projects 'dist' folder.
+Your newly created README file will appear in the projects 'dist' folder.

 ## License